MarkGStacey/rkc/projects/fitness-app.md

 ---
 ![](/uploads/physio-virtual-feature_small.jpg)
 # Coach@Home
-In this post I'm introducing an ecosystem of mobile and web applications for the fitness world, as well as a Chrome extension - called "Coach@Home".
+This post introduces "Coach@Home" - mobile and web applications for the fitness world, as well as a Chrome extension.
-Coach@Home is open to 3rd party editors - such as [StackEdit.IO](https://stackedit.io/) or [Forestry.IO](https://forestry.io/) and others.
+Coach@Home works with 3rd party editors such as [StackEdit.IO](https://stackedit.io/) or [Forestry.IO](https://forestry.io/).
 For coaches, physiotherapists, and personal trainers, but firstly for the person trying to improve their well-being and fitness, Coach@Home is present wherever you are - with a  focus on at home training, remote video assessments, and allowing for on the spot customisation based on your needs.